 Funder: Administration for Community Living

-Summary: Supports a central resource center to advance chronic disease self-management education for older adults and adults with disabilities nationwide.
+Summary: Funds a national center to provide technical assistance, resources, and data infrastructure for scaling evidence-based chronic disease self-management education for older adults and adults with disabilities.

-This opportunity will fund one organization to serve as the National Chronic Disease Self-Management Education (CDSME) Resource Center under a cooperative agreement with the Administration for Community Living (ACL).
-The Resource Center will act as a central connector for the aging network, offering individualized technical assistance, high-quality education, and extensive resources to increase participation in evidence-based CDSME and Self-Management Support Programs.
-The Center’s goals include building partnerships, supporting data collection and reporting, highlighting achievements, and engaging stakeholders to ensure long-term sustainability and cost-effective delivery of services aligned with the Older Americans Act, Title III-D.
+This opportunity will fund a single organization to serve as the National Chronic Disease Self-Management Education (CDSME) Resource Center under a cooperative agreement with the Administration for Community Living (ACL).
+The Center will act as a national hub, supporting the aging and disability network by delivering individualized technical assistance, expert-led training, and accessible resources to increase the reach and impact of evidence-based CDSME and self-management support programs.
+The Center will also build and maintain a secure, Section 508-compliant cloud database to support data collection, reporting, and continuous quality improvement, with the ultimate goal of improving health outcomes and independence for older adults and adults with disabilities.